RetroPie/pisnes/readme.txt

   * Based on the Dingoo SDL version of SNES9X v1.39

 *CHANGE LOG*

+_May 25, 2013:_
+  * Graphics backend rewritten to use GLES2 instead of Dispmanx, to enable GPU postprocessing.
+  * Graphics smoothing (anti-aliasing) can be disabled.
+  * Added postprocessing graphics effects, i.e. scanlines, phospher.

 _May 11, 2013:_
   * Added joystick button presses SELECT+TL quickload, SELECT+TR quicksave.